 No, but a smart home thermostat can.

 They are able to receive the information and act upon your instructions.
 The ability to regulate the temperature accordingly – like when they sense someone opening a window.

 About security, homeowners can be instantly notified of any movements on their property.
 It works for both outdoor and indoor security cameras.
 Just activate it and be alerted on your phone.
-It really does allow one to have a better piece of mind.
+It really does allow you to have a better peace of mind.